 If you've been inactive or you have a medical condition, talk to your doctor or health care provider before starting a new physical activity program.
 Most people can begin with five- or 10-minute activity sessions and increase the time gradually.

-- Snack: 1 cup sliced bell peppers and 2 tablespoons hummus
+- Snack: 1 cup sliced bell peppers and a banana

-You can have sweets — as long as you limit them to 75 calories a day.
+What about dessert?
+You can have sweets but no more than 75 calories a day.
 For practicality, consider thinking of your sweets calories over the course of a week.
 Have low-fat frozen yogurt or dark chocolate on Monday, and then hold off on any more sweets for a few days.

 Most people can lose weight on almost any diet plan that restricts calories — at least in the short term.
 The goal of the Mayo Clinic Diet is to help you keep weight off permanently by making smarter food choices, learning how to manage setbacks and changing your lifestyle.

 - Hensrud DD, et al., eds.
 Diabetes and the pyramid.
 In: The Mayo Clinic Diabetes Diet.
 2nd ed.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.
+Mayo Clinic; 2018.